 Want to be a Student Life GAA?

-An Open Letter to Person’s Interested in Applying to be Graduate Administrative Assistants in the Office of Student Life
+An Open Letter to Person’s Interested in Applying to be Graduate Administrative Associate in the Office of Student Life

 Four important notes before you use this site.